survivejs/webpack-book/manuscript/developing/04_linting.md

 npm install eslint-loader --save-dev
 ```

-W> Note that *eslint-loader* will use a globally installed version of ESLint unless you have one included in the project itself.
+W> Note that *eslint-loader* uses a globally installed version of ESLint unless you have one included in the project itself.
 Make sure you have ESLint as a development dependency to avoid the strange behavior.

 The loader needs wiring to work.
 Loaders are discussed in detail in the *Loading* part of this book, but the basic idea is fast to understand.
 A loader is connected to webpack through a rule that contains preconditions related to it and a reference to the loader itself.

-In this case, you will want to ensure that ESLint gets executed before anything else using the `enforce` field.
+In this case, you want to ensure that ESLint gets executed before anything else using the `enforce` field.
 It allows us to guarantee that linting happens before any other processing.
 The idea is discussed in detail in the *Loader Definitions* chapter.

 To add linting to the project, adjust the configuration as follows: